mschangtaitai/web-vue-interview/README.md

 ### ConverterView
-The converter view currently is under construction and only the reactive properties that are going toi be used in the view are going to be implemented.
+The converter view currently is under construction and only the reactive properties that are going to be used in the view are going to be implemented.
 You neeed to create a converter of the currencies (the UI of the converter view does not need to be elegant only functional) using the API of FXRates. https://fxratesapi.com/docs/endpoints/convert-currency

 <img class="h-[556px]" src="./public/currency-base-ui.png" />